hostettler/microservices/helm-charts/microservices/readme.md

 Installation of kubernetes
 --------------------------
-Kubernetes is installed usually as part of the local Docker engine.
+On a developer machine, Kubernetes is installed usually as part of the local Docker engine.
 It must be enabled though.
 For more information on how to install kubernetes, please refer to the [following instructions](https://kubernetes.io/docs/setup/)

+On an Ubuntu server with a single, please use [microk8s](https://microk8s.io/docs/) Then do not forget to add helm3

+	$ microk8s enable helm3

+To be able to use microk8s like any other kubernetes

+	$ alias kubectl='microk8s kubectl'
+	$ alias helm='microk8s helm3'

+To be able to use it from your local laptop

 	$ #!/bin/bash